 The library media program at Bruce Guadalupe is based on the concept of free access to information that reflects the cultural diversity and the pluralistic nature of a global society.
 This free access is available to all students and staff.

-In support of this concept, the program seeks to foster inquiry and learning by enhancing the instructional program through information literacy.
+In support of this concept, the program seeks to foster inquiry and learning by enhancing the instructional program through information & digital literacy.

 The ability to locate, evaluate, and apply information is necessary in order to be a productive citizen in our complex society.
 The library media center is the gateway to the array of information resources available.